DNA polymerase enzyme (DNAP of eukaryotes)

 Family D: The family D polymerases are exclusive to the archaea.
 The members of this family have 3′-to-5′ exonuclease activity

-Family X: Polymerases belonging to this family are small and monomeric like DNA pol λ, DNA pol μ etc. These polymerases are mainly involved in DNA repair.
+Family X: Polymerases belonging to this family are small and monomeric enzymes.
+Examples are DNA pol λ, DNA pol μ etc. These polymerases are mainly involved in DNA repair.

 Family Y: The members belonging to this family do not have any exonuclease activity.
 These polymerases are mainly involved in Translesion synthesis.